 Ammara Farooq Malik, Pakistan.

-Founder & CEO Seplaa Enterprises & Managing Editor Impact World Press
+Founder & Managing Director IWID & Editor-in-Chied Impact World Press

 Ammara Malik is a doctoral candidate in action based leadership, social entrepreneurship law and policy at Business School Netherlands.
 She has an MA in Political Science from the Punjab University and an LL.M. from the University of London.
-She also works as a social enterprise and corporate lawyer & development consultant as Partner n AFMalik Law- Attorneys & International Development Consultants, the first social enterprise law firm in Pakistan.
-She is an international speaker having presented during various forums and conferences in New York, Washington DC, Minneapolis, Duhok (Iraq), Colombo and Maldives.
+She also works as a social enterprise law, development and policy consultant, a gender and climate change consultant and an international development consultant.
+She is an international speaker having presented during various forums and conferences in New York, Washington DC, Minneapolis, Duhok (Iraq), Colombo, Singapore, Nepal, Manila and Maldives.
 Her research interests lie in social enterprise management, development and gap analysis of trade promotion policies including environment related national and international policies.
 She is especially interested in international diplomacy and the economic foreign policy of Pakistan.
 She is author of the upcoming books ‘Sewegap Women & Leaders of Pakistan’, ‘Building Bridges through Social Enterprises in Pakistan’ and is co-authoring the book ‘Introduction to Intellectual Property Laws & Commercialization in Pakistan’.

 Barrister Ahmad Farooq Malik

 Farooq Malik is currently the Managing Partner at AFMalik Law (Attorneys & International Development

 Consultants) since August 2018.
 He completed his undergraduate degree in law (LL.B) from the

 University of Sheffield, England in 1998 and the Bar Vocational Course from University of The West

 Of England, Bristol, England and Lincoln’s Inn in 1999 and started practicing law the same year.
 He